KilliannH/Spring-NativeMusic/README.md

 delete /songs/id/artists/artistId
 delete /albums/id/artists/artistId

 nb: you cannot update an already created relationship.
-Instead you have to remove and recreate the relation.
+You have to remove and recreate it instead.

 CRUD on all tables.
-Relations are made after a content is created. when post a new song, youtube_url must be present to perform a download.
+Relations are made after a content is created. when creating a new song, ytUrl property must be present to perform a download. cf. post songs schema bellow.

 related songs for artists might be handled by song controller related artists for albums might be handled by album controller

-// since the relationships are  bidirectional, it will be seen when querying an artist as well
+// Relationships are  bidirectional.

 Querying one song will show a list of songs with a list of artists foreach songs & a list of albums foreach songs.
 Querying one artist will show a list of artists with a list of songs foreach artists & a list of albums foreach artists.